Financial-Times/origami/components/o-header/MIGRATION.md

 # Migration Guide

 ## Migrating from v10 to v11

 o-header v11 includes markup changes in the drawer menu.
 Update your markup as described below or [use o-header's tsx template](https://github.com/Financial-Times/origami/tree/main/components/o-header/src/tsx).

+In addition the `subbrand` variant has been removed, as it appears to no longer be used.
+Ensure there is no use of the `subbrand` variant in your project:
+- Check there is no `o-header__subbrand` class reference in your markup.
+- Check that the `subbrand` feature is not specifically included with the `oHeader` Sass mixin.
+Remove the `subbrand` variant from your project if possible, else contact the Origami team if you still need this feature.
 ### Markup visual drawer headings

 Update your drawer markup to semantically represent visually grouped navigation items.
 This approach improves the experience for users of assistive technologies.